lrzjason/CaptionFusionator/README.md

 # CaptionFusionator

-This project is intended to provide a framework for using multiple image-to-text models and then synthesizing them together using  a LLM
+This project is intended to provide a framework for using multiple image-to-text models and then synthesizing them together into a single caption using a downstream LLM

 ## Components